Ja'Marr Chase: 2025

 On March 18, 2025, Chase signed a four-year, $161 million contract extension with the Bengals, making him the highest paid non-quarterback in NFL history at the time.

+In Week 2 against the Jaguars, Chase had 14 receptions for 165 yards and a touchdown in the 31–27 win.
 In Week 7 against the Steelers, Chase put up 16 receptions, 162 receiving yards, and one touchdown in a 33–31 win.
 His 16 receptions were a career-high and Bengals franchise record for receptions in a game.
+He earned AFC Offensive Player of the Week honors for his game against the Steelers.

 In Week 11 against the Steelers, Chase ended up getting into an altercation with Steelers cornerback Jalen Ramsey that resulted in Ramsey getting ejected.
 Ramsey later accused Chase of spitting on him, which Chase denied.
 The incident was investigated by the NFL who decided to suspend Chase for one game.
 Chase attempted to appeal his suspension, but the NFL denied his appeal.
+Ramsey was later fined $14,491 for punching Chase.
+Chase later apologized after the incident.
+He finished the 2025 season with 125 receptions for 1,412 yards and eight touchdowns.
+He earned first team All-Pro honors for the 2025 season.
+He earned Pro Bowl honors for the fifth consecutive season.